 Being gluten-free is becoming the norm lately.
 People are cutting gluten out of their diets and finding that it is making them feel better and seeing that it is fixing digestive issues.

-Back in the day, wheat flour was considered a health food; nowadays, most people are allergic to it.
+Back in the day, wheat flour was considered a healthy food; nowadays, most people are allergic to it.
 The way we grow wheat, process wheat, and even eat wheat is different than it used to be and is the main culprit for the issues many of us are facing.

 Gluten was an issue with my son before we did the GAPS diet, but now he can handle it fine.
 I still like to stick to mostly gluten-free, with the exception of sourdough.
 Over the years, I have dabbled in gluten-free baking, and after a lot of practice, I have a few tips to share.